Article

 Instagram Reels Just 4 views 150 views

-TikTok grants every video an "initial traffic injection" immediately regardless of account history.
-Reels is very slow to trust new accounts — it favours those with an established follower base and a history of regular posting.
+TikTok grants every video an initial traffic injection immediately, regardless of account history.
+Reels is very slow to trust new accounts — it favours those with an established follower base and a consistent posting history.

 Probability of a new account's video exceeding 10,000 views in its first week: 70% on TikTok versus below 20% on Reels.

-The role of followers on each platform in numbers
+The role of followers on TikTok vs Instagram Reels in numbers

 • TikTok: 90% to 95% of traffic goes directly to the FYP (a new audience that does not know you).
 A tiny fraction goes to the Following page

-This explains why a TikTok creator with 100 followers can reach a million views, while an Instagram creator with 50,000 followers may struggle to pass 2,000 views on a Reel.
+This explains why a TikTok creator with 100 followers can reach one million views, while an Instagram creator with 50,000 followers may struggle to pass 2,000 views on a Reel.
+To understand the real role of followers on TikTok specifically, read do followers affect your reach on TikTok?

 Platform Dominant signal Strategic goal

-Instagram Reels Saves and DM shares Strengthen social connections and content sharing between friends
+Instagram Reels Saves and DM shares Strengthen social connections and sharing between friends

-The Instagram DM paradox: if someone shares your Reel to a friend via direct message and the friend opens it and watches the video, the algorithm treats this as a golden signal that immediately multiplies the Reel's reach by 4 times.
+The Instagram DM paradox: if someone shares your Reel to a friend via direct message and the friend opens and watches it, the algorithm treats this as a golden signal that immediately multiplies the Reel's reach by 4 times.
+On TikTok the dynamic is fundamentally different — to understand why viewers drop off early and how that affects the algorithm, read why people stop watching TikTok videos.

 • On TikTok: 40% completion with low saves → spreads strongly.
-High saves with 5% completion → stops.
+High saves with 5% completion → stops dead.
 Completion is king

 • On Instagram Reels: high completion without saves or DM shares → limited spread.
-Save rate exceeding 5% to 8% of views → Reels keeps pushing it for weeks through Explore
+Save rate exceeding 5% to 8% of views → the Reel keeps pushing through Explore for weeks

-And the video lifespan differs fundamentally: a TikTok video typically dies after 48 hours, while a Reel can explode two months after publishing because the algorithm collects its data slowly and distributes it across spread-out time waves.
+Video lifespan also differs fundamentally: a TikTok video typically peaks within 48 hours, while a Reel can explode two months after publishing because the algorithm collects its data slowly and distributes it across spread-out time waves.
+To understand what a good retention rate looks like on TikTok, read what is a good TikTok retention rate?

 Comparison point TikTok Instagram Reels